she-workss/glvm/README.md

 # Game Loop Versatile Modules (GLVM)

-This is my simple game engine for Linux and Windows OS's with both Vulkan and OpenGL support.
+This is my simple game engine for Linux and Windows OS's with Vulkan support.
 It's based on entity component system (ECS) with user friendly C++ interface.
 Also it has partial support of `GLTf` and `Wavefront .obj` 3D model formats.
 With GLVM you can make simple phong light of three types (directional, spot, point).
 Very basic physics included (collisions, gravity).

 ## Linux